howard-haowen/blog.ai/_posts/draft2021-07-17-StackEdit-makes-blogging-in-Markdown-easy-peasy.md

 ## Add a workspace

 Once you're on **StackEdit**, clicking on **START WRITING** is all that needs to be done to, umm..., start writing in Markdown.
 But what comes next is not that straightforward.
 It took me a while to figure it out.
-To syn a **StackEdit** browser instance with a folder on **GitHub**, you first need to add a workspace.
+To sync a **StackEdit** browser instance with a folder on **GitHub**, you first need to add a workspace.
 This is done by clicking on the hashtag icon at the upper right corner.
 Then you do:

 > Workspaces > Add a GitHub workspace